Barbie: Legacy and influence

 On September 7, 2021, following the debut of the streaming television film Barbie: Big City, Big Dreams on Netflix, Barbie joined forces with Grammy Award-nominated music producer, songwriter, singer and actress Ester Dean and Girls Make Beats – an organization dedicated to expanding the female presence of music producers, DJs and audio engineers – to inspire more girls to explore a future in music production.

+Mattel Adventure Park

+In 2023, Mattel broke ground on a theme park near Phoenix, Arizona.
+The park is to open in 2025 and highlights Mattel's toys, including a Barbie Beach House, a Thomas & Friends themed ride, and a Hot Wheels go-kart race track.
+The theme park will take place at the VAI Resort complex, located 15 mi west of Phoenix, Arizona.

 50th anniversary

-In 2009, Barbie celebrated her 50th birthday.
-The celebrations included a runway show in New York for the Mercedes-Benz Fashion Week.
+In 2009, to celebrate the franchise's 50th anniversary, a runway show was held in New York for the Mercedes-Benz Fashion Week.
 The event showcased fashions contributed by fifty well-known haute couturiers including Diane von Fürstenberg, Vera Wang, Calvin Klein, Bob Mackie, and Christian Louboutin.

 Barbie Dream Gap Project

 In 2019, Mattel launched the "Barbie Dream Gap Project" to raise awareness of the phenomenon known as the "Dream Gap": beginning at the age of five, girls begin to doubt their own intelligence, where boys do not.
 This leads to boys pursuing careers requiring a higher intelligence, and girls being underrepresented in those careers.
 As an example, in the U.S., 33% of sitting judges are female.
 This statistic inspired the release of Judge Barbie in four different skin tones and hairstyles with judge robes and a gavel accessory.